LouisBell-Roberts/Larger_colony_sizes_favoured_more_worker_castes_in_ants/README.md

 # Testing_the_size_complexity_hypothesis_in_ants
- Supplementary R code for the analysis
+Supplementary R Scripts from submission of "Testing the size complexity hypothesis in ants"